-Firm 23, Woven, Large, Karachi : In denim one of the most intricate things is the washing itself.
+Firm 23, Woven, Large, Karachi: In denim one of the most intricate things is the washing itself.
 This is where you get all the money out of your customers and within this framework you see Turkey, Italy as your main competitors.
 They have wonderful laundries.
 They are in fact the pioneers.
 In most of the cases we get the inspirations from there first and then we work on it.
 Product development happens for both US and EU but for Europe you need to have your own models, you need to have a story line, you need to work hard with an inspiration.
 You need to go to trade/fashion shows to see what is happening there.
 Get all the inspirations and get back and work on it.
 You have to come up with lovely presentations every time.
 This is not exactly the same with US but yes they do have their own requirements.
-They actually give you the inspiration and then you work on it.
+They actually give you the inspiration boards.
+You don't have to look into different inspirations you get a dummy presentation and then you work on it.